TrashPandaCode/reports/web-final/chapters/project-description.typ

 #figure(caption: "Context-Diagram", image("../images/context.svg"))

 #pagebreak()
+=== Development Model
+To structure our development process, we initially oriented ourselves towards the waterfall model, as it provided a clear framework for organizing the project into distinct phases: requirement analysis, system design, implementation, testing, and evaluation.
+This sequential approach helped us to define responsibilities, set priorities, and maintain a shared understanding of the overall direction within the team.
+In the early stages, this clarity was particularly valuable when specifying the learning objectives, designing the game mechanics, and planning the user interface architecture.

+However, given the exploratory character of the project and the inherent unpredictability of user-centered design // hier kanban rein
 === Work Partitioning

 Following is a list of Business Events that the system will handle, along with a brief description of each.
 Each response to these events is effectively is a user-case diagram and a descriptive list of the associated use-cases.